 Negligent injuries, however, are usually purely accidental, but they could have been avoided if the injurer had exercised a reasonable level of care and responsibility.
 A Missoula driver who lost control of their vehicle because of their excessive speed could be liable for any injuries their accident caused.
 Medical malpractice cases also usually fall under negligence laws.

 Montana, unlike some other states, has what’s called a comparative negligence rule.
 This means that if the court thinks your actions contributed to the circumstances of your accident, you can only be awarded a reduced amount of money.
 If they find you 20 percent responsible, you’ll only be able to recover 80 percent of the costs you’re seeking.
 If they think you are more than 50 percent responsible, however, you’ll likely be prevented from recovering anything at all.

 Product liability is another example of strict liability.
-If you eat prepackaged food and get injured because a piece of metal from the factory accidentally fell in during the packaging process, the manufacturer could still be liable, even if they followed strict safety processes.
+If you eat prepackaged food in Great Falls and get injured because a piece of metal from the factory accidentally fell in during the packaging process, the manufacturer could still be liable, even if they followed strict safety processes.

 Montana caps damages in certain types of personal injury cases.
 This means there’s a limit to how much you can recover from the person who hurt you.

 In most situations, there is no cap on the economic damages of a personal injury case in Montana, such as medical bills.
 However, when it comes to medical malpractice cases there’s a cap on non-economic damages, like pain and suffering.
 You wouldn’t be able to recover more than $250,000 per patient.

 Every state sets a statute of limitations, or time limit, for filing your personal injury lawsuit.
 In Montana, that limit is usually three years.
 If you wait more than three years from the date of your injury, you’ll likely be barred from filing your suit and getting compensation.